 Sometimes you just want to be part of the cool kids and throw some new wheels on your car to make it stand out.
 Let's face it, most wheels aren't cheap but there are a few that won't really break the bank too much.
-So sit down and grab your favorite snack as we dive in to our top 5 favorite wheels under $1000.
+So sit down and grab your favorite snack as we dive into our top 5 favorite wheels under $1000.

 5. 3SDM 0.04

 Starting off our list is the 3SDM 0.04.
 This wheel is commonly found on euro cars like BMW and Volkswagen and it offers a clean, classic look at an affordable price.
 3SDM has been killing the game, especially in the show car scene thanks to their incredibly beautiful finishes and clean designs.
 The 0.04 is available in a 5x100 or 5x120 bolt pattern making it primarily directed at the Euro market.
-You can pick up an 18x8.5 3SDM 0.04 for just under $1000 and you'll get a wheel that looks far more expensive than it is.
+You can pick up a 18x8.5 3SDM 0.04 for just under $1000 and you'll get a wheel that looks far more expensive than it is.

 4. ESR RF1